Buvuma Island: Parliamentary representative

-The Buvuma elected Parliamentary representative (2001-2006 and 2006-2011) was William Nsubuga. he succeeded John Richard Wasswa who reigned from 1996 to 2001.
+The Buvuma elected Parliamentary representative (2001-2006 and 2006-2011) was William Nsubuga.
+He succeeded John Richard Wasswa who reigned from 1996 to 2001.
 In 2011 Migadde Robert Ndugwa was elected to replace Nsubuga.
-In 2016, Migadde Robert Ndugwa was re-elected for the second term that ends 2021.
+In 2016, Migadde Robert Ndugwa was re-elected for the second term that ended 2021.
+He contested again for the same position in the 2026 Ugandan general election and won.

 Geology and deforestation

 The islands are of ironstone formation overlying quartzite and crystalline schists.
-Other islands are Bugaia, Lingira (pop.
+Other islands are Bugaya, Lingira (pop.
 1000), and Namiti.
 Rusinga and Mfangano are within Kenyan borders.
 The 1911 Britannica said: "Most of these islands are densely forested, and some of them attain considerable elevation.
 Their scenery is of striking beauty."
 Except at the highest elevations, Rusinga and Mfangano are today largely deforested.

 Buvuma district is a unique place with dense tropical forests with a range of insects, birds, animals, plant species, alongside sandy beaches at various Islands.
 The islands are naturally gifted with a number of tourism attraction sites, that promotes: Birding, Camping, Viewing wildlife, Nature walks, Site seeing, Rocks climbing, Boat riding, Forest hikes, Nature photography, Sport fishing, Sunsetting moments, Water games, among others, that you will see when you venture in Buvuma Islands.